Hard Money Loans & Mortgage Truth

 It’s Not All Sunshine and Rainbows, What You Should Know.

 A money loan should only be considered in specific situations when a traditional bank loan isn’t a good or viable option.

-If you have good credit, proof of income and don’t need to buy property quickly then you would still consider a traditional bank loan as your first option.
-However if a bank will not approve you for a loan or you need to receive the loan as quickly as possible to fund your project then a hard money loan could be a good choice.
+If you have good credit, proof of income and don’t need to buy a property quickly then you would still consider a traditional bank loan as your first option.
+However, if a bank will not approve you for a loan or you need to receive the loan as quickly as possible to fund your project then a hard money loan could be a good choice.